 Author: Astrid Notarangelo

 Aldridge, D. (2000).
 Spirituality, healing and medicine: Return to the silence.
-Jessica Kingsley Publishers.
+London: Jessica Kingsley Publishers.

-Amir, D. (1993).
+Amir, D. (1992).
 Awakening and expanding the self: Meaningful moments in the music therapy process as experienced and described by music therapists and music therapy clients.
-Doctoral dissertation: New York University.
+Doctoral dissertation, New York University, New York.